Rabek009/MoreGamemodes/README.md

 ## About the mod

 More Gamemodes is the Among Us mod that addes new gamemodes.
-Only host need to have mod to work.
+Only host need to have mod to work.<br>
 Among Us version: 2023.7.12

 ## Hotkeys